-Practising Law in SA
+Practising Law in South Africa

 The Qualifications of Legal Practitioners Amendment Act of 1997 provides that the LLB is the universal legal qualification for admission and enrolment as an Advocate or Attorney.
 Normally those who wish to enter private practice as advocates are required to become members of a Bar Association by undergoing a period of training in pupilage with a practicing member of the Bar and by sitting an admission examination.
 Before admission as an attorney, an LLB graduate must serve as a candidate attorney with a practicing attorney.
 Attendance at a practical legal training course, or performance of community service may reduce the period required to serve articles.
 Thereafter candidates write a professional examination set by the relevant provincial Law Society.
 The Act of Parliament regulating admission to practice law is being revised and a new law is expected in the near future.
 This may change the requirements set out above.